 - Leatherfolk ed. by Mark Thompson – Fantastic collection of essays by prominent leatherfolk of many genders who’ve been around from the 1920s onward!
 If you read only one book from this whole list, make it Leatherfolk.
 (And if you really want to geek out, scroll down for my list of directed reading questions – it makes for some fun homework!)

 - The Development of Sadomasochism as a Cultural Style in Twentieth-Century United States by Robert Bienvenu – Bienvenu’s PhD dissertation covers a huge range of material on the history of fetish and leather as “cultural styles,” focusing on what he calls “American fetish” (essentially heterosexual) and “gay Leather” style histories.
 With pictures!
 Downloadable here.
+(Note that you’ll need to log in anonymously and open the file entitled Rob’s Dissertation.)

 - Where Angels Fear to Tread: Feminism, Sex, and the Problem of SM, 1969-1993 by Alex Warner – Warner’s PhD dissertation covers all the ground that Bienvenu doesn’t, in that it is all about the dykes.
 This is a rare gem – not much has been written to date about leatherdyke history.
 Downloadable here.